 The Federal Labor Relations Authority (FLRA) is a quasi-judicial body created by the Civil Service Reform Act of 1978, commonly known as the Federal Service Labor-Management Relations Statute.
 The statute allows non-postal federal employees to organize, collectively bargain, and participate in labor organizations through the employees own free choice.

-There are a number of steps that we have to go through before we can request an election be held by the FLRA.
-Before an election can be held, PASS must show that there is a sufficient showing of interest by the employees wishing to be represented by PASS.
+There are a number of steps before PASS can request an election be held.
+PASS must show that there is a sufficient showing of interest by the employees wishing to be represented by PASS.
 We do this by having you and your colleagues sign onto a petition requesting an election.
-Legally, we need 30% of a proposed bargaining unit to sign a petition.
-Since the goal is to win the election and not just have one, PASS likes to get 55% - 60% signatures before filing for an election.
+Legally, we need 30 percent of a proposed bargaining unit to sign a petition.
+Since the goal is to win the election and not just have one, PASS likes to get signatures from 55–60 percent of the proposed bargaining unit before filing for an election.

 Your colleagues will most likely collect signatures on the petition.
 Contact PASS National Organizer James Renaldi to find out if a petition is circulating within your work group.

 The FLRA will first validate the signatures on the petition.
 Then it will determine which employees are included in the “bargaining unit,” meaning employees that are eligible for union representation.
 The FLRA will set the date for a secret-ballot election.

 It takes a simple majority, 50 percent + 1, of the proposed bargaining unit to vote for PASS for PASS to win.